Code-Institute-Submissions/self-isolation-watch/README.md

 ## Known Bugs

-### layout of footer not adhering to sizing rules
+* Layout of footer not adhering to sizing rules
-###
+* add symptom forms input fields appear crowded and slightly harder to read on smaller devices.

 ## Deployment

 This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.
+Although this projects contains secure information, i have ommitted this information, with the use of an env.py file.

 The deployed project can be viewed on the following link: